 Members of ASSOCIATION who are temporarily or permanently appointed to positions within the CITY, but outside the jurisdiction of the ASSOCIATION, shall at their request, receive "Leaves of Absence" for periods not to exceed one (1) year.
-An employee who is granted such a "Leave of Absence" shall continue to accrue seniority and retain the right to return to his previous classification.
-However, should the employee successfully seek employment within the jurisdiction of the ASSOCIATION after his "leave" expires, he shall suffer loss of seniority for job bidding purposes only.
-He shall work within the jurisdiction of ASSOCIATION for a period equal to the time he was outside of the ASSOCIATION jurisdiction to receive his job bidding seniority.
+An employee who is granted such a "Leave of Absence" shall continue to accrue seniority and retain the right to return to their previous classification.
+However, should the employee successfully seek employment within the jurisdiction of the ASSOCIATION after their "leave" expires, they shall suffer loss of seniority for job bidding purposes only.
+They shall work within the jurisdiction of ASSOCIATION for a period equal to the time they were outside of the ASSOCIATION jurisdiction to receive their job bidding seniority.